 - It encourages to consume at least half of all grains as whole grains.
 Increase whole-grain intake by replacing refined grains with whole grains.

-- Milk and dairy products: I have read in health books of US authors, I have heard so many times from many US people, that milk and dairy products are of no use after childhood.
+- Milk and dairy products: I have read in health books of US authors, and heard so many times from many US people, that milk and dairy products are of no use after childhood.
 But it is very refreshing to see that throughout the report milk and dairy products consumption is encouraged.

-- Much against to the belief that milk products will cause weight gain, the report says – “Strong evidence in adults and moderate evidence in children and adolescents demonstrates that consumption of milk and milk products does not play a special role in weight management.”
+- Much against the belief that milk products will cause weight gain, the report says – “Strong evidence in adults and moderate evidence in children and adolescents demonstrates that consumption of milk and milk products does not play a special role in weight management.”

 - Fortified foods, cereals find encouragement, which is slightly questionable.